wallabyjs/console-ninja/README.md

 The fundamental difference is that Quokka runs new scratch file or existing code file as a program, and that allows you to play with some code in an **isolated playground**.
 Console Ninja on the other hand runs within your application (started by your dev server, or test runner), and that allows you to debug any **end to end scenarios within your running app**.

+### Wallaby.js

+[Wallaby.js](https://wallabyjs.com/) tool from our team runs your JavaScript and TypeScript tests immediately as you type, highlighting results in your IDE right next to your code.

+While you may use Console Ninja to display logs from supported test runner CLIs, test errors are not handled by Console Ninja.
+It is because test errors are caught/handled by test runners themselves so that they can format and display the results.

+Wallaby on the other hand not only displays logs and test errors inline (and in a separate ergonomically designed view), but is also [packed with features](https://wallabyjs.com/#features), such as inline code coverage and time travel debugger, that provide superpowers to your current testing framework/stack, such as [Jest, Vitest, Mocha. etc.](https://wallabyjs.com/#tools)

 ### Error Lens extension
 [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) VS Code extension provides inline output for VS Code `Problems` output window, typically **static code analysis errors** from your code linter or language service, such as a linter rule violation or TypeScript types-related error.